libp2p/specs/gossipsub/README.md

   much influenced from GoCast, where the protocol allows oversubscribing and later drops extraneous connections and replaces nodes for proximity optimization.
-- `NEIGHBOR` messages play a dual role in the proposed protocol implementation, as they can be used to retrieve membership lists.
+- `NEIGHBOR` messages play a dual role in the proposed protocol implementation, as they can be used for establishing active links and retrieving membership lists.
 - There is no connectivity check in HyParView and retires with reduced TTLs, but this is incredibly important in world  full of NAT.
 - There is no `LEAVE` provision in HyParView.